CGrannan/building-boardgame-recommendation-systems/README.md

-#  Final Project Requirements
+# Capstone Project Requirements

 ## Introduction

-In this lesson, we'll discuss the requirements and expectations for our **Capstone Project**!
+In this lesson, we'll discuss the requirements for our **Capstone Project**!

 ## Objectives

 You will be able to:

 * Describe all required aspects of the final project
-* Describe all required deliverables
 * Describe what constitutes a successful project
-* Describe what the experience of the project review should be like

 ## Introduction